-To specify the desired initial operator probabilities, one should set the parameter variable initialprobstype to 'fixed' and initialfixedprobs to a list of probability values (following the same order as operatornames - see Sect.
+To specify the desired initial operator probabilities, one should set the parameter initialprobstype to 'fixed' and initialfixedprobs to a list of probability values (following the same order as operatornames - see Sect.
 3.4).
 If initialfixedprobs is left blank ([]) all the probabilities will be set to equal values.
 To allow the initial adaptation procedure to run one should set initialprobstype to 'variable'.
-Additionally, and because the initial adaptation, one can set initialvarprobs with a list of probability values.
+Additionally, and because the initial adaptation procedure also needs initial probability values to start the adaptation, one can set initialvarprobs with a list of probability values.
 If left blank all the probabilities will be set to equal values.

 The initial adaptation procedure creates an initial random population of individuals and runs the algorithm until adaptinterval new individuals have been created.
 It then adapts the operator probabilities as described in Sect.
-3.12, repeats the process (including the creation of a random population) and averages both sets of adapted operator probabilities.
+3.15, repeats the process (including the creation of a random population) and averages both sets of adapted operator probabilities.
 With the new operator probabilities set to the average values, the whole process is repeated until the difference between old and new probabilities is no larger than smalldifference.
 This parameter is initially set with the the maximum change of the operator with minimum probability (percentchange times minprob, divided by the number of genetic operators).
 It is increased 10% in each iteration of the process, to avoid an excessive wait time for the stabilization of the initial operator probabilities.

-3.14 Stop conditions
+3.17 Stop conditions